 Amenities and maintenance go a long way in keeping drivers healthy and safe, but in the era of COVID, health and safety bring on a whole new meaning.
 Consider a small monthly bonus to offset the cost of additional PPE such as hand sanitizer and masks.
 Or upgrade your fleet technology to facilitate contactless freight.
 Allow your drivers to maintain social distance while getting the bills of lading, proofs of delivery, and load docs that make freight go ’round.
 Drivers don’t want to risk bringing infection back to your company and their families.
 They just want to do their jobs.
 Taking these extra steps with their safety in mind goes a long way towards showing your company cares for and appreciates its drivers.

 One of the biggest strides you can make in driver retention is to make better hires at the outset.
 Partnering with Work4 can help you bring in a high volume of pre-screened and qualified driver candidate leads for your driver talent pool.
 Better hiring starts with smarter hiring.
-Contact us today for a free trial of our proprietary candidate lead generation system.
+Contact us today to see how we can help your fleet hire better drivers, faster.
+Try out all of the features of our custom ads campaigns for 5 weeks and see the difference in your recruiting stats.